Patrick Emerling: Racing career

 In 2024, Emerling would run nineteen races as the primary driver of the No. 07 for SS-Green Light Racing after he and Joey Gase parted ways.
-In addition to running part time in the Xfinity Series, Emerling would return to full-time competition on the Whelen Modified Tour, partnering with Rich Gatreau to form a new team.
+In addition to running part-time in the Xfinity Series, Emerling would return to full-time competition on the Whelen Modified Tour, partnering with Rich Gatreau to form a new team.

 In 2025, Emerling would return for a second part–time season at SS-Green Light in the Xfinity Series, driving the No. 07.
 Emerling also competed in the Craftsman Truck Series, driving the No. 75 truck for Henderson Motorsports at North Wilkesboro, and the No. 07 truck for Spire Motorsports at Pocono.
 In addition, Emerling continued to pilot the No. 1 car full time on the Whelen Modified Tour, as well as part-time on the ROC Modified Tour and in open modified races.

+On February 6, 2026, it was revealed that Emerling would return to the renamed O'Reilly Auto Parts Series in 2026, driving the No. 38 car for RSS Racing in the season-opener at Daytona.

 Personal life

 Emerling's family has been involved with car dealerships in the Buffalo area for a long time.